top of page

 Ayahuasca

-NOTE: Though these are our MAIN plants, to which we are most experienced with, other plants may also be chosen, depending on the participant's needs & intentions.
-Our Shipibo Unaya, the Yui brothers of Yarinacocha, will recommend plant dietas when these plants are not appropriate.
+NOTE: Though these are our main plants, with which we are most experienced, other plants may also be chosen, depending on the participant's needs and intentions.
+Our Ayahuasqueros along with our medicine team will recommend plant dietas when these plants are not appropriate.

-MEDICAL VS. SHAMANIC DIETA: We offer dieta for both medical cases & people wishing to deepen their shamanic connection to Nature, though indeed both offer shamanic experience.
-We ask that people interested dieta to please contact us in advance, as often there is a very intimate process of formulation regarding person-plant matching, understanding the intentions & constitutions of the person, and preparation work that may include suggested reading, education, and dietary changes before visiting the center.
+MEDICAL VS. SHAMANIC DIETA: We offer dieta for both medical cases and for people wishing to deepen their connection to Nature.
+Though indeed both offer a shamanic experience.
+We ask that people interested in dieta to please contact us in advance, as often there is a very intimate process of formulation regarding person-plant matching, understanding the intentions and constitutions of the person, and preparation work that may include suggested reading, education, and dietary changes before visiting the center.

-TRADITIONAL SHIPIBO CONTEXT: We feel that it is necessary to speak to the original tradition of dieta.
-In the Shipibo tradition, and in many other traditions, traditional dieta form is between 3 months to 1 year in isolation, communing with the plant in dieta.
-We recognize that with the western interest in Amazoninan healing, that these stipulations may seem impossible.
-So, as with most centers, we offer a modified version of something traditional.
-Sometimes we refer to his modified dieta as dieta or plant immersion.
+TRADITIONAL DIETA CONTEXT: We feel that it is necessary to speak to the original tradition of dieta.
+First, it is not found in all lineages of Ayahuasca as practiced by indigenous peoples.
+It is common in the Shipibo tradition.
+Our dieta is modeled after this Shipibo tradition, but it is not a traditional dieta.
+A traditional dieta form is between 3 months to 1 year in isolation, communing with the plant in dieta.
+We recognize that with the Western interest in Amazonian healing, these stipulations may seem impossible.
+So, as with most centers, we offer a modified version.
+Sometimes we refer to his modified dieta as "dieta" or a "plant immersion".

 OUR AYAHUASCA MEDICINE